 5. We prefer emailed files.
 Please email your art or articles to: firstname.lastname@example.org

-6. When signing your name on your art, do not include your email address, website URLs, Twitter or Facebook information, or any info that will allow readers to contact you directly.
-Any piece of art with this information on it will immediately be disqualified from consideration.
+6. When signing your name on your art, do not include your email address, website URLs, or social media (such as Twitter, Facebook, Instagram, or Tumblr) information, or any info that will allow readers to contact you directly.
+Any piece of art with this information on it will be immediately disqualified from consideration.

 7. Please do NOT include a copyright notice on your art.
 Comic-Con will print the proper copyright notice below or near each piece of art used.
 While the artwork itself is copyrighted by the artist, we will include a copyright notice for the characters the artwork portrays.

 8. Please do not combine characters from different companies.
-For example, we cannot use art that includes Batman with the Avengers or other companies’ characters (however, characters from the same company, such as the Avengers, X-Men, and Dr. Strange together, are fine).
+For example, we cannot use art that includes Catwoman with Nick Fury or other companies’ characters (however, characters from the same company, such as the Flash, Green Lantern, and Hawkman together, are fine).

 9. Please do not include your own characters or congratulatory messages that advertise your company.
-The art should be a tribute to the anniversaries being celebrated, not an advertisement for your own properties.
+The art should be a tribute to the anniversaries being celebrated, not an advertisement for your own properties or company.

 10. No nudity, adult situations, or profanity will be accepted.
 The Souvenir Book is given free to all attendees (while supplies last) and is intended for an all-ages audience.